fangfufu/httpdirfs/README.md

 keeps the program in the foreground, which is useful for monitoring which URL the filesystem is visiting.

+### Useful options

-Useful options:
+HTTPDirFS options:

-    -f                      foreground operation
-    -s                      disable multi-threaded operation
     -u  --username          HTTP authentication username
     -p  --password          HTTP authentication password
     -P  --proxy             Proxy for libcurl, for more details refer to https://curl.haxx.se/libcurl/c/CURLOPT_PROXY.html
         --proxy-username    Username for the proxy
         --proxy-password    Password for the proxy
+        --cache             Enable cache (default: off)
-        --cache             Enable cache, by default this is disabled --cache-location    Set a custom cache location, by default it is located in ${XDG_CACHE_HOME}/httpdirfs
+        --cache-location    Set a custom cache location
+                            (default: "${XDG_CACHE_HOME}/httpdirfs")
-        --dl-seg-size       The size of each download segment in MB, default to 8MB.
+        --dl-seg-size       Set cache download segment size, in MB (default: 8)
+                            Note: this setting is ignored if previously cached data is found for the requested file.
-        --max-seg-count     The maximum number of download segments a file can have.
-By default it is set to 128*1024.
-This means the maximum memory usage per file is 128KB.
+        --max-seg-count     Set maximum number of download segments a file can have. (default: 128*1024)
-                            This allows caching file up to 1TB in size, assuming you are using the default segment size.
+                            With the default setting, the maximum memory usage per file is 128KB.
+This allows caching files up to 1TB in size using the default segment size.
-        --max-conns         The maximum number of network connections that libcurl is allowed to make, default to 10.
-        --retry-wait        The waiting interval in seconds before making an HTTP request, after encountering an error,
+        --max-conns         Set maximum number of network connections that libcurl is allowed to make. (default: 10) --retry-wait        Set delay in seconds before retrying an HTTP request after encountering an error. (default: 5)
-                            default to 5 seconds.
-        --user-agent        The user agent string, default to "HTTPDirFS".
+        --user-agent        Set user agent string (default: "HTTPDirFS")

+FUSE options:

+    -d   -o debug          enable debug output (implies -f) -f                     foreground operation
+    -s                     disable multi-threaded operation

 ## Permanent cache system
-You can now cache all the files you have looked at permanently on your hard drive by using the ``--cache`` flag.
-The file it caches persist across sessions
+You can cache all the files you have looked at permanently on your hard drive by using the ``--cache`` flag.
+The file it caches persist across sessions.

 By default, the cache files are stored under ``${XDG_CACHE_HOME}/httpdirfs``, which by default is ``${HOME}/.cache/httpdirfs``.
 Each HTTP directory gets its